shreyshah23/IMDB-Rating-Prediction/README.md

-# Predict IMDB movie rating
+# Estimating IMDB film rating

-Project inspired by Chuan Sun [work](https://www.kaggle.com/deepmatrix/imdb-5000-movie-dataset) without Scrappy

-Main question : How can we tell the greatness of a movie before it is released in cinema?
+Main question : What are some methods of determining the quality or success of a film prior to its cinematic debut?

 ## First Part - Parsing data

-The first part aims to parse data from the imdb and the numbers websites : casting information, directors, production companies, awards, genres, budget, gross, description, imdb_rating, etc.
+The first part aims to  extract information such as cast, directors, production companies, awards, genres, budget, gross, description, and IMDB rating from IMDB and other websites, and to compile this data into a file called movie_contents.json.
-To create the movie_contents.json file :
 ``python3 parser.py nb_elements``

 ## Second Part - Data Analysis

-The second part is to analyze the dataframe and observe correlation between variables.
-For example, are the movie awards correlated to the worlwide gross ?
-Does the more a movie is a liked, the more the casting is liked ?
+The second part is to examine the collected data and investigate any possible connections between the various variables.
+For instance, is there a relationship between the number of awards a movie has received and its global box office performance?
+Are the popularity of a film and the popularity of its cast members related?
 See the jupyter notebook file.

 ![Correlation Matrix](https://github.com/alexattia/Data-Science-Projects/blob/master/pics/corr_matrix.png)

-As we can see in the pictures above, the imdb score is correlated to the number of awards and the gross but not really to the production budget and the number of facebook likes of the casting.
-Obviously, domestic and worlwide gross are highly correlated.
-However, the more important the production budget, the more important the gross.
-As it is shown in the notebook, the budget is not really correlated to the number of awards.
-What's funny is that the popularity of the third most famous actor is more important for the IMDB score than the popularity of the most famous score (Correlation 0.2 vs 0.08).
+As illustrated in the figures above, there appears to be a correlation between IMDB rating, the number of awards a movie has received, and its gross revenue.
+However, there is not a significant correlation between the production budget and IMDB rating or the number of Facebook likes of the cast.
+Additionally, it is evident that domestic and worldwide gross are closely related.
+However, a higher production budget tends to result in higher gross revenue.
+The data also suggests that there is no significant correlation between production budget and the number of awards a movie receives.
+Interestingly, the popularity of the third most famous cast member has a stronger correlation with the IMDB score than the popularity of the most famous cast member (with a correlation coefficient of 0.2 versus 0.08).
 (Many other charts in the Jupyter notebook)

 ## Third Part - Predict the IMDB score